 Crab grass is very invasive and can quickly overrun and choke a lawn, obliterating the type of grass that has been planted and other plants as well.
 In order to grow and function, crab grass needs to go through a period of cold weather and the right temperature and moisture combination, but they can sit and wait for as long as it takes for the right combination to occur.

 The best way to control crab grass is to not let it get started in the first place.
 You can make it hard for crab grass to get hold by planting a high quality grass variety and keeping it well fertilized and watered so it grows a dense carpet that will make it hard for crab grass seeds to grow.
 It needs to be thick enough so that sun will not reach the soil and watered very deeply so the roots get a good firm hold in the soil.
-Use a fertilizer that has a pre-emergence herbicide included.
-It will kill the crab grass seeds before they have a chance to grow.
+Use a fertilizer that has a pre-emergent herbicide included so It will kill the crab grass seeds before they have a chance to grow.

-Pre-emergence herbicide should only be used on established lawns.
+Pre-emergent herbicide should only be used on established lawns.
 It will kill all kinds of grass seeds.
 Plant your new lawn or re-seed an old one in the fall, so the seeds will germinate before you apply the fertilizer in the spring.
 Do not mow the lawn to under 3 inches high.
 Too short and the sun will get to the seeds.
 Be careful if you pull the crab grass out by hand.
 Make sure to fill in any holes and reseed the spot.